get rid of fungus gnats in houseplants Using Hydrogen Peroxide

 After the initial treatment, you may notice flying insects like fungus gnats around the plant.
 They will need to be destroyed before they can lay additional eggs in the growing medium.

-Mix one part of 3% hydrogen peroxide and four parts of water in the Mister 360 Spray Bottle.
+Mix one part of 3% hydrogen peroxide and three parts of water in the Mister 360 Spray Bottle.

 Mist the plant leaves and stems where the adult fungus gnats are visible lightly with water.